nickjbedford/calendar-scheduler/README.md

 $yearly = CalendarTimer::yearly($date);
 ```

-## ScheduleDateFinder
+## ScheduleFinder

-The `ScheduleDateFinder` class can be used to find the next or previous
+The `ScheduleFinder` class can be used to find the next or previous
 date in a configuration for "available" workdays across a calendar year
 while also specifying holiday dates to exclude.